whatl3y/smtp2api/README.md

 so figured building a lightweight SMTP server to do it for me would be the easiest way to go.

-In particular you can setup this server on a publically facing server, create an MX DNS record to it, and send emails to an email on that domain to forward those emails to an API.
+In particular you can setup this server on a publically facing machine, create an MX DNS record pointing to it, and send emails to an email on that domain to forward those emails to an API.

 ## Simple Usage

-With the small script below you can use HELO, EHLO, or any other email client to send an email to your API listening locally on port 8000 as JSON with Content-type: application/json.
+With the small script below you can use HELO, EHLO, or any other email client to send an email to your API listening locally on port 8000 as JSON with HTTP header `Content-type: application/json`.

 ```ts
 import SMTP2API from 'smtp2api'